-If you are making a recipe that calls for milk and your fridge is bare or you are cooking for someone who is lactose intolerant or vegan, you need to find a good substitute for the genuine article.
+If you are making a recipe that calls for milk and your fridge is bare, or you are cooking for someone who is lactose intolerant or vegan, you need to find a good substitute for the genuine article.
 You have tons of options.
-Here are a bunch of milk substitutes that work well for baking and cooking.
-Just choose the one that fits best with your recipe and diet.
 No matter what ingredients you use, the whole process just takes a couple of minutes.

 You'll need milk alternatives like almond, soy, rice, and oat; yogurt; powdered milk; evaporated milk; condensed milk; or sour cream to make a milk substitute in various ways.